The missional importance of supporting godparents

 Inviting godparents to baptism preparation, to church and to meetings where appropriate will help parents see how much the church values godparents and their role.

-IT tipif godparents live some distance away, Skype could be used to include them in preparation discussions, if the parents would like that.
+Tip: if godparents live some distance away, Zoom/Skype/FaceTime could be used to include them in preparation discussions, if the parents would like that.

 Supporting godparents

-Because the relationship with the godparents is so important, a special card for parents to send to them has been produced; both sides of the card are pictured left.
+Because the relationship with the godparents is so important, a special card for parents to send to them has been produced.
 It says ‘thank you’ and helps godparents know they are valued – it also helps the parents know we take godparents seriously.

 The card is a keepsake, includes all the main responsibilities of a godparent and a simple prayer.
 So it has a practical purpose too.
 The prayer is printed on a fridge magnet, giving the godparent a daily reminder to think of their godchild and pray for them.

-There are more prayers on www.churchofenglandchristenings.org which can be used before and after a christening.
+There are more prayers in the christenings pages of the Church of England website, which can be used before and after a christening.